-Turn on or off guest access to Microsoft Teams
+Turn on or turn off guest access to Microsoft Teams

 As the Office 365 admin, you must enable the guest feature before you or your organization's users (specifically, team owners) can add guests.